Afghanistan

 • Flag: White and green with the Ismaili insignia.

-• Primary Grievances: Neglect of cross-border trade routes and extreme poverty.
+• Primary Grievances: Neglect of trade routes and extreme poverty.

 • The Shughni Nation (Pamiri)